 Suicide is the second leading cause of death for youth and young adults in Kentucky.
 According to the Kentucky Youth Risk Behavior Survey, 15 percent of Kentucky high school students (1 in 7) reported having seriously considered suicide within a 12-month period.
 In addition, 17.4 percent of Kentucky middle school students (nearly 1 in 5) reported that they had seriously considered killing themselves at some point in their lives.
 However, experts say that suicide can be preventable.
 When educators, students and communities learn warning signs and how to take action when a young person might be at risk of a suicidal crisis, lives can be saved.

-Reference the Suicide Prevention Month Flyer for September being the designated awareness month.
+Reference the Suicide Prevention Month Flyer designating September as awareness month.

 Guidance for Student Suicide Prevention Delivery

 In response to Kentucky legislation regarding suicide prevention training and awareness for middle school and high school staff and students, the Department for Behavioral Health, Developmental and Intellectual Disabilities has prepared information about programs, training, and materials.
-These resources can be found in the BHDID Recommendations for School Suicide Prevention Training Toolkit.
+These resources can be found Section 4 of the DBHDID Guide of Recommendations for School Suicide Prevention.

 Suicide Prevention Education for Middle and High School Staff